 A vertical column of 17 testing points, with 100 mm spacing in between, were selected for the joint in the ground floor and 18 points, same spacing, for the joint in the first floor.
-Tested concrete walls were 200 mm thick (see Fig. 5).
+The tested concrete walls were 200 mm thick (see Fig. 4).